Today, I’ve got something really important to share…

 This is a method that law enforcement uses to open stubborn doorways.

-A hi-lift or hydraulic bottle jack is usually best to bend the door frame.
+A high-lift or hydraulic bottle jack is usually best for bending the door frame.

 First, place the jack sideways from the hinge side to the latch.